OFraser21/TextPro/README.md

 # README

+Github would not allow me to upload all my files at one I wasn't aware of this at the time, I assumed like azure dev ops it would allow me to do it all at once for this I apologize I'm actually not sure how to guarantee all my files will be in tact as github doesn't specify which files get left behind.
+As such my work can also be found at the following dropbox link: https://www.dropbox.com/sh/xr2gcltb32tg7sg/AABpVOSsxUvFOkYce-DptgUia?dl=0

 Contained is a general read me describing not only the technologies used in this project but, my experiences with them as well as things I'd have done differently and things I struggled with.